 At 29, I was starting to feel restless and was looking for more meaning in life.
 I took 6 months off to travel around the world.
-It was wonderful, until I got sick at the end of the trip and discovered by chance that I had a genetic kidney disease.
+It was wonderful, until I got sick at the end of the trip and discovered that I had a genetic kidney disease.

 This was a wake-up call, a realization that life is not unlimited and that I couldn’t keep treating myself in the unhealthy ways of my 20’s.
 I started making changes to the way I ate, and lived and most importantly, to the way I treated myself.

 After becoming slightly obsessed with healthy eating and studying at the Institute for Integrative Nutrition, I decided to leave my corporate position and start Healthwise.ch, a health coaching business.

 I had also started training in Acceptance and Commitment Therapy (ACT) and this approach changed everything for me.
 It felt like the perfect blend of learning simple skills to better deal with emotions and thoughts combined with deep wisdom and practical steps to living a more meaningful life.

 Self-compassion was also something that I discovered during this time and applying the learnings to myself helped me through difficult moments in my own life, from struggles with infertility to divorce after being married for 11 years.